-- 24.9 Chief Officers are required to notify Internal Audit of all significant proposed changes to systems, or the establishment of new systems. - 24.10 In respect of partner organisations, Chief Officers are required to inform Internal Audit where: - key systems are being operated, or key services provided, to other organisations by the Council; - key systems are being operated, or key services provided, by other organisations on behalf of the Council. - 24.11 The Internal Audit Manager will decide, in consultation with all relevant parties, whether Internal Audit conduct the necessary audit work to derive the required opinions themselves, or rely on the opinions provided by other auditors or inspectors. - 24.12 Chief Officers are required to promptly notify the Director of Finance of all financial irregularities or of any circumstances which may suggest the possibility of irregularities. - 24.13 Any Officer has the right to use the Council's Confidential Reporting Policy or contact the Director of Finance or Internal Audit Manager on any financial irregularity or issue which gives them cause for concern. - 24.13 The Director of Finance will form an opinion on the process to be followed on notification of an irregularity.
+- 24.9 Chief Officers are required to notify Internal Audit of all significant proposed changes to systems, or the establishment of new systems. - 24.10 In respect of partner organisations, Chief Officers are required to inform Internal Audit where: - key systems are being operated, or key services provided, to other organisations by the Council; - key systems are being operated, or key services provided, by other organisations on behalf of the Council. - 24.11 The Internal Audit Manager will decide, in consultation with all relevant parties, whether Internal Audit conduct the necessary audit work to derive the required opinions themselves, or rely on the opinions provided by other auditors or inspectors. - 24.12 Chief Officers are required to promptly notify the Chief Finance Officer of all financial irregularities or of any circumstances which may suggest the possibility of irregularities. - 24.13 Any Officer has the right to use the Council's Confidential Reporting Policy or contact the Chief Finance Officer or Internal Audit Manager on any financial irregularity or issue which gives them cause for concern. - 24.14 The Chief Finance Officer will form an opinion on the process to be followed on notification of an irregularity.
 This decision will be made with due regard to the Council's Anti-Fraud and Corruption Strategy and guidance on Financial Irregularity Investigations.
-The Chief Executive and the Director of Law and Administration (or equivalent) will be informed in all significant cases, and the Director of Corporate and Neighbourhood Services will be informed where formal disciplinary action is likely.
+The Chief Executive and the Chief Governance Officer will be informed in all significant cases, and the Director of Corporate and Neighbourhood Services will be informed where formal disciplinary action is likely.